From Abandoned Brickyard to World's Top Geotourism Destination

 Can you guess what this is?

 It's the largest living map of Toronto called Watershed Consciousness by Ferruccio Sardella.
-It depicts five main rivers of Toronto and their watersheds.
+It depicts the five main rivers of Toronto and their watersheds.
 They all drain into Lake Ontario.
 Evergreen Brick Works stands by one of them - Don.
 The other four are Mimico, Humber, Highland and Rouge.

 A green wall.